Recently Completed: Jones Branch Connector in Fairfax County

 This project, in cooperation with Fairfax County, provides an important new link to Route 123 over I-495 (Capital Beltway) for commuters and visitors to Tysons.
 The link aims to improve local traffic and access for drivers, as well as provide a vital option for area transit, bicyclists and pedestrians to reach destinations such as the 495 Express Lanes and McLean Metro Station.

-The half-mile project includes a new bridge over the I-495 Inner Loop and the northbound 495 Express Lanes, and new roadway from the bridge to the former western terminus of Scotts Crossing Road.
+The half-mile project included a new bridge over the I-495 Inner Loop and the northbound 495 Express Lanes, and new roadway from the bridge to the former western terminus of Scotts Crossing Road.
 The bridge over the I-495 Outer Loop that existed prior to construction was lengthened to accommodate a future road underneath and widened.
 The existing bridge over the southbound 495 Express Lanes was also widened.
-Improvements have also been made along the access road from Jones Branch Drive to the Express Lanes, as well as along the existing portion of Scotts Crossing Road.
+Improvements were also made along the access road from Jones Branch Drive to the Express Lanes, as well as along the existing portion of Scotts Crossing Road.

 - Two travel lanes and on-street bike lanes in each direction

 - 8- to 12-foot-wide lighted sidewalks, landscaping and other streetscape amenities

 - A wide, raised median to accommodate future transit